vault12/capacitor-shamir/README.md

 - **Restoring** secret data from encrypted shards
 - **Recovering** individual N-th secret shard from a set of encrypted shards

-#### Key Implementation Details
+### Key Implementation Details

+#### Progress Reporting

-**Progress Reporting**: All methods use callback-based progress reporting to provide real-time updates during operations.
+All methods use callback-based progress reporting to provide real-time updates during operations.

+#### Job Completion

-**Job Completion**: A job is complete when the callback's `data` object contains a result property with a truthy value:
+A job is complete when the callback's `data` object contains a result property with a truthy value:
 - `dataBase64` - for restored secret data
 - `shardsBase64` - for generated shards in memory
 - `shardsPath` / `shardsPaths` - for file-based operations